 This document contains a description of the completed project, tests carried out, results obtained, evaluation of results, conclusions reached and suggestions for further work, presented in a manner that enables others to make use of the work.
 The report must indicate clearly each individual contribution to the group report.
-In addition, the team will keep a Log Book, which will be available for inspection at the final exam if necessary.
+In addition, the team will keep a Wiki and a Channel on MS Teams, which will be available for inspection at the final exam if necessary.